boucherm/ShowMotion/README.md

 Known limitations:

 * For char-motions highlighting is only triggered when pressing `;` or `,`
-* Highlight groups are defined for term vim, update them if you use gvim.
-* Highlight groups are not modifiable outside of the script.
-* Reloading vimrc seems to break the plugin
 * `E` fails on highlighting the last character of the line